iOS 13 release date, features and everything you need to know

 Compatability: Bad news if you're using anything older than an iPhone 6S, iPad Air 2, the iPad mini 4 or iPhone SE - you're not getting iOS 13.
 That means owners of the iPhone 5S and iPhone 6 are plumb out of luck.

 Dark Mode: Made to help improve the battery life, this mode darkens nearly all of your phone (apart from some third-party apps).
-It's more impactful and saves your eyesight at night - even the wallpapers get dimmed to match up.
-Plus, you can schedule it to turn on and off.
+It's more impactful and saves your eyesight at night - even the wallpapers get dimmed to match.
+Plus, you can schedule it to turn on and off at particular times.

 FaceTime correction: You know that thing in a FaceTime call where you look at your screen and therefore aren't looking at the camera?
 Apple will use AI to move the direction of your gaze.
 A bit creepy in principle, but hugely useful.